babenkoivan/scout-elasticsearch-driver/README.md

 }
 ```

-You can read more about bool queries [here](https://www.elastic.co/guide/en/elasticsearch/reference/5.2/search-suggesters-phrase.html).
+You can read more about suggestion queries [here](https://www.elastic.co/guide/en/elasticsearch/reference/5.2/search-suggesters-phrase.html).

 To determine default suggest rules for a model just add a property: